Cray-HPE/docs-csm/install/troubleshooting_ceph_csi.md

 ## 2. Check if Ceph pools failed to create

 Follow the [Ceph OSD pool fails to create document](../troubleshooting/known_issues/ceph_osd_pool_fails_to_create.md).
 If that document resolves the `Ceph CSI` problems, then the next step can be skipped.
-If the that document did not solve the `Ceph CSI` problems, then continue to the next step.
+If that document did not solve the `Ceph CSI` problems, then continue to the next step.

 ## 3. Rerun storage node `cloud-init`